 Spooned over Hoi An’s cao lầu noodles or spread across the town’s famous Vietnamese sandwich, banh mi, the chilli sauce attests to the culinary force that is the compact UNESCO World Heritage listed town of Hoi An, our home for three months before we moved to Siem Reap three years ago.

-Sometimes it takes the form of a mailbox-red sauce.
+Sometimes the colour takes the form of a mailbox-red sauce.
 At other times it resembles a thick claret-coloured chutney.
 Its texture can range from anything from a light relish to a chunky chilli jam.
 Whatever its form, it always contains the chilli pepper seeds that give the sauce its kick.

-Beloved by locals and visitors alike, Vietnamese travel from far and wide specifically to by Hoi An chilli sauce from the source, and few Vietnamese holidaymakers would think of visiting Hoi An without taking a few jars home.
+Vietnamese travel from far and wide specifically to buy Hoi An chilli sauce direct from the source, and few Vietnamese holidaymakers would think of visiting Hoi An without taking a few jars home.

-The one they’ll most likely be packing in their bag is the most celebrated Hoi An chilli sauce, Ớt Tương Triều Phát.
-A rust-red colour, with the consistency of a medium-thick satay sauce, it’s protected by a layer of deep red oil.
+The brand that they’ll most likely be packing in their bag is the most celebrated Hoi An chilli sauce, Ớt Tương Triều Phát.
+A rust-red colour, with the consistency of a medium-thick satay sauce, Ớt Tương Triều Phát is protected by a layer of deep red oil.

 Recognisable by the ‘5’ above two crossed red chilli peppers on a yellow label, Ớt Tương Triều Phát is handmade weekly, over several days, by fifth-generation producer Tran Van Can.
 Ms Van follows a centuries-old recipe brought to Hoi An some 150 years ago by her Chinese family when the town was still a busy trading port.

-I chatted to Ms Van a few years ago in the courtyard of her centuries-old wooden house, as I watched her make her famous Hoi An chilli sauce for a story I was writing for now defunct Feast magazine.
+I met Ms Van back in early 2013 when I chatted to her in the courtyard of her centuries-old wooden house, as I watched her make her famous Hoi An chilli sauce for a story I was writing for now defunct Feast magazine.

-I knew of her famous Hoi An chilli sauce, but I discovered her making it purely by chance when I headed out back in search of the landlord after seeing a ‘For Rent’ sign outside the house.
+I knew of her famous Hoi An chilli sauce, which I had seen sold in the market, but I discovered her making the sauce purely by chance when I found myself in her courtyard in search of the landlord after seeing a ‘For Rent’ sign outside the house.
 At that time, we were considering a permanent move to Hoi An.

 Spotting her stirring the shiny red ‘elephant tusk’ chillies in a massive cauldron of a pot, I quickly made the connection, asked her if Terence and I could return another day to interview her and take photographs, and dashed home to send an email to my editor.